 - (a) Any amendment of the petition, list, schedule or statement of financial affairs shall bear, on its face, the debtor's name and case number, and the notation "amendment."
-The amendment shall identify the schedule or document being amended and include an explanation of the change(s) or addition(s) in the amendment and shall be limited to the changed or additional information being offered and shall not include unaffected portions of the schedule or document being amended. - (b) Where the amendment adds additional creditors, the debtor shall: - (1) Send to the creditor(s) so added a copy of the notice of the § 341(a) meeting of creditors, and plan if applicable; - (2) File a certificate of service with the clerk; - (3) Complete the appropriate ECF event, or if a pro se debtor, submit a written request to the clerk to add the creditor(s) to the Master Mailing List, and - (4) Submit the applicable filing fee.
+The amendment shall identify the schedule or document being amended and include an explanation of the change(s) or addition(s) in the amendment and shall be limited to the changed or additional information being offered and shall not include unaffected portions of the schedule or document being amended. - (b) Where the amendment adds additional creditors, the debtor shall: - (1) Send to the creditor(s) so added a copy of the filed "Notice of Commencement of Case under the Bankruptcy Code, Meeting of Creditors, and Deadlines" and a copy of any "Notice of Need to File Proof of Claim due to Recovery of Assets" and plan if applicable; - (2) File a certificate of service with the clerk; - (3) Complete the appropriate ECF event, or if a pro se debtor, submit a written request to the clerk to add the creditor(s) to the Master Mailing List, and - (4) Submit the applicable filing fee.